What we've found

 Certain factors are linked to vitamin D deficiency.
 We looked at answers to questions asked across our community in areas such as BMI, time spent outdoors, and diet.

 In the graph below, the pink bars indicate a higher likelihood of vitamin D deficiency, whereas the green bars indicate a lower likelihood.
-As you can see, factors such as being obese, having a heart disease diagnosis, or having ever reported COVID-19 symptoms are linked to an increased likelihood of being vitamin D deficient.
+As you can see, factors such as being obese, living in a more deprived area, having a heart disease diagnosis, or having ever reported COVID-19 symptoms are linked to an increased likelihood of being vitamin D deficient.
 Meanwhile, spending over 30 minutes outdoors per day, doing 30 or more minutes of exercise per week, and eating at least one portion of fruit per day are associated with an increased likelihood of not being deficient.

 Find out more about vitamin D, supplementation and factors that make deficiency more likely here.